johnmtayag/Amazon-Recommender-System/README.md

 2. Append the desired number of vectors to an array to prepare for matrix operations.

 ### Visualizing Basis Sinusoids
 To understand how each sinusoid contributes to the overall model, we plot the first five basis sinusoids.
-This visualization helps in understanding how the individual components are used in the Fourier Transform.
+This visualization helps in understanding how the individual components come together to better approximate the original curves.
 The first basis vector is a flat bias curve which helps capture the curve's height while the rest of the basis vectors are sinusoids of varying frequency to capture the complexity of the waveforms.

 <p align="center">
   <img src="images/first_five_basis_sinusoids.png" alt="First 5 Basis Sinusoids" width="400"/>
 </p>

 ### Comparing Projected Reconstructions to Original Curves
 The power generation curves are approximated by projecting them onto the basis vectors.
-This comparison shows how increasing the number of basis vector projections makes the resulting reconstruction more accurate.
+The following figure shows how increasing the number of basis vector projections makes the resulting reconstruction more accurate.
 For our analysis, all 21 basis vectors are used to reconstruct the curves as accurately as possible while still minimizing the overall noise in the measurements.

 <p align="center">
   <img src="images/compare_power_curves_approx.png" alt="Comparison of Original and Approximated Curves" width="800"/>